 Why Light Offerings?

-Here, Phakchok Rinpoche explains the meaning of traditional butter lamp offerings.
+In this short video, Phakchok Rinpoche explains the meaning of light offerings or traditional butter lamp offerings.

 Why lights?
 Light means understanding because light represents wisdom.
 And light removes and dispels misunderstanding.
 All of our sufferings come from not knowing and not seeing.
 Offering lights or butter lamps indirectly removes confusion.
 Moreover, to be successful in life we need to have clear ideas and a good understanding.
 And we should not just believe that success and good results are based on luck.
 Instead, when we have problems, we search for a clear understanding and wisdom to solve those problems.

-Why light offerings?
-And why so many?
+Why make so many light offerings at a time?
 For example, we hear about the big offerings of 100,000 butter lamps.
 How does this benefit?
 The effect of making large offerings is immense.
 Because of this, Rinpoche reminds us that we all should make big offerings.
 Vast offerings reduce obstacles and achieve big results.
 And the good news is that even large light offerings are relatively easy for us to arrange.